accruenewblue/Citra-Tracker/README.md

 How to Use:

 In the future, Citra emulator for 3DS will be required.
 However, for now, it is purely manual.

 Python interface is required link [here](https://www.python.org/downloads/)

-If you were looking for different games, there are trackers available for the [NDS games](https://github.com/Brian0255/NDS-Ironmon-Tracker)(DPPt, HGSS, BW, B2W2) requiring Bizhawk and the [GBA games](https://github.com/besteon/Ironmon-Tracker)(FRLG, RSE) using Bizhawk or mGBA games.
+If you were looking for different games, there are trackers available for the [NDS games](https://github.com/Brian0255/NDS-Ironmon-Tracker)(DPPt, HGSS, BW, B2W2) requiring Bizhawk and the [GBA games](https://github.com/besteon/Ironmon-Tracker)(FRLG, RSE) using Bizhawk or mGBA emulator